- Acceptable Targets:

 - Krillin's Chiaotzu impression before he gets blown up by Freeza in a deleted scene.

 Krillin: Goodbye Tien!

-- The Yamcha from Trunks' timeline hanged himself, which is either this or Dude, Not Funny!.
+- The Yamcha from Trunks' timeline hanged himself, which is either this or just plain tasteless.
 Also Bulma and Vegeta having audible sex later in the same episode.
 Especially the aftermath.

 - Even better, the alternate take reveals that TFS originally had it so Future Yamcha used Future Puar as the rope!

 - Chichi reading the disclaimer while Goku is screaming in agony in the background.